Menu Close

 • Contact College Board or ACT to send your scores to each school you’ve applied to and TOEFL scores if necessary.

-• Fill out the College Questionnaire under About Me in Naviance so your counselor can write a letter of recommendation for you.
+• Fill out the College Questionnaire so your counselor can write a letter of recommendation for you.
 We request this be filled out at least two weeks before your first deadline.

-• Make sure your schools are all listed in Naviance.
+• Make sure your schools are all listed in Naviance and Common App.

 • If you add any schools after letters have been sent, let your Guidance Counselor and teacher know.